telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/sorting/stable-sort-chrome-grouping.md

 # Implement Stable Sorting in Chrome

 The implementation of the built-in sorting algorithm in Google Chrome [is not guaranteed to be stable](https://bugs.chromium.org/p/v8/issues/detail?id=90).

 A [non-stable sorting algorithm](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability) might cause items with the same sorting order to change places.

-When the Grid is grouped by a given field, you can use the [`sort`](/api/javascript/data/datasource#methods-sort) method in the [`group`](/api/javascript/ui/grid#events-group) event handler of the Grid to programmatically sort the items within each group in the preferred order.
+When the Grid is grouped by a given field, you can use the [`sort`](/api/javascript/data/datasource#methods-sort) method in the [`group`](/api/javascript/ui/grid#events-group) event handler to programmatically sort the items within each group in the preferred order.

 The following example demonstrates how to apply a stable sort function by using a position field in the Grid.